Skip to Content

 Sharing is caring!

-Easy Basic Chicken Schmaltz is a simple and basic recipe for rendering chicken fat to be used in cooking or as a spread.
+This Chicken Schmaltz recipe is easy and basic for rendered chicken fat to be used in cooking or as a spread on crackers or bread.

 Chicken Schmaltz in a clear gravy cup on a white slatted wood table

-Schmaltz is rendered (melted) chicken or goose fat that was used to grease by Eastern European Jews as they could not use lard (from pig) and they couldn’t use butter with meat (mixing meat and milk).
+Schmaltz is rendered (melted) chicken or goose fat that was used as a grease by Eastern European Jews, as they could not use lard (from pig) and they couldn’t use butter with meat (mixing meat and milk).

-Shmaltz was introduced to the US by Eastern European Yiddish speaking Jews when they ran from European anti-Semitism and immigrated to the US, bringing their cuisine with them.
+Schmaltz was introduced to the US by Eastern European Yiddish-speaking Jews when they ran from European anti-Semitism and immigrated to the US, bringing their cuisine with them.

 The term “schmaltz” is derived from the German verb meaning “to melt” and is used in Yiddish as well.

-I personally use schmaltz with Easy Homemade Chicken Shawarma and Easy Homemade Turkey Shawarma, because, when making these at home, fat is missing, so the schmaltz helps.
+I personally use schmaltz with Homemade Chicken Shawarma and Homemade Turkey Shawarma, because, when making these at home, fat is missing, so the schmaltz helps.

 Schmaltz is used by some people as a spread on bread or crackers.

-Easy Basic Chicken Schmaltz is simple to make, but does takes a little time on the stove.
+Chicken Schmaltz is simple to make but does take a little time on the stove.
 It can last in the refrigerator for a long time.

 Prefer schmaltz with onion flavor?
-Easy Onion Flavored Chicken Schmaltz
+Onion Flavored Chicken Schmaltz

 Chicken Schmatz in a frying pan